moefh/bleepscript/README.md

-# BleepScript
+## BleepScript

-A simple toy scriting language written in Rust.
+A simple toy scriting language written in Rust, inspired by SICP's [metacircular evaluator](https://mitpress.mit.edu/sicp/full-text/sicp/book/node76.html).

 The code is in a very early stage, it only parses a subset of the language and dumps the created AST.

-Example code:
+##Example Code

     function main(args) {
         print("Hello, world!\n");